maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Similar to events, if the process is not idempotent then the request can only be retried if provisions have been put in place to deal with duplicates.

-### Use these requirements to drive architectural decisions

-A plan in place for when things do go down
-- Can we degrade functionality?
-  - Is it sufficient to return a partial response?

-## Coupling

-- coupling related to cost of change
-- highly coupled systems are hard to change

 ## Scaling

 Scaling